Mark Stevenson: Current Activities

 Following the success of his book, Stevenson is in high demand as a consultant and speaker on issues related to cultural change and technology trends - subjects he discusses on his podcast with comedian Jon Richardson and fellow futurist Ed Gillespie.
 He still maintains a musical persona as one half of progressive rock duo Quantum Pig.

-He fulfils a number of advisory roles notably to The UK Ministry of Defence (climate and national security), Medicines Sans Frontiers and Client Earth.
+He fulfils a number of advisory roles notably to The UK Ministry of Defence (climate and national security), Médecins Sans Frontières and Client Earth.